amingilani/auth0-rail5/README.md

 ### An auth0 helper

-Coming from using Devise for authentication in Rails, I liked the helpers it gave so let's recreate those.
+Coming from using Devise for authentication in Rails, I liked the helpers it gave so let's recreate those as closely as possible.
 Add the following to `app/helpers/auth0_helper.rb`

 ```ruby
 module Auth0Helper